One of the first pieces of financial advice many people hear growing up is Ben Franklin's adage "A penny saved is a penny earned."

 "If your parents sent a birth announcement in the mail when you were born, someone might mail back a dollar bill as a congratulations," Solomon says.
 "That dollar could have bought, say, five stamps.
 If you still had that dollar bill today, it would be less than two stamps."

 Inflation has been averaging 1.9% per year from 2010 to 2019.
-To compare, current rates for a high-yield savings account in 2020 are 0.05% per year — with the very highest ones barely topping 1% — meaning you're not earning enough to outpace inflation.
+To compare, current rates for a savings account in 2020 are 0.12% per year, according to DepositAccounts.com — with the very highest ones averaging 0.92% — meaning you're not earning enough to outpace inflation.

 Investing, by contrast, "allows you to increase the buying power of your money to account for inflation."

 It's normal for stock prices to fluctuate, and investing does entail risk.
 But the S&P 500, the benchmark index for U.S. stocks, has delivered average annual gains of about 14.2% from 2010 to 2019, and its long term annualized average is about 10%.

 Factor in the power of compounding — meaning you earn a return not just on your money but also on the interest it has already accrued — and you're well on your way to building wealth for long-term goals like retirement.

 Start by prioritizing your financial goals.
 Most financial experts would agree that you should first save to build up an emergency fund, while paying down high-interest debt and investing at least enough to get the full match on your 401(k).
 Once you have a good emergency reserve, you can accelerate your investing.

 Once you have emergency fund built up, aim for a mix of saving and investing, says Marguerita Cheng, a certified financial planner and CEO of Blue Ocean Wealth in Gaithersburg, Maryland.
 She is also a member of the CNBC Advisor Council.